OITWPsupport/documentation/WooCommerce.md

 ## Optional Customizations

-Often, Woocommerce is used to allow users to order free items.
-You can hide the price-related page elements described below by adding the CSS code from the example into the Additional CSS form (Appearance -> Customize -> Additional CSS).
+If the site offers free items, you can hide the price-related page elements described below by adding the CSS code from the example into the Additional CSS form (Appearance -> Customize -> Additional CSS).

 To hide a product's price from the product info page: